Overview

 - Validate and scope session tokens server-side; apply least privilege.

-- Sanitize and limit tool outputs before feeding them into LLM prompts to avoid leaking sensitive data.
+- Sanitize and limit tool outputs before feeding them into LLM prompts.